pandosme/make_acap/prompt.md

   "age": 50
 }
 ```
+The ACAP-wrapper manages the GET and POST for settings.

-- To get your app’s current configuration, always use:
+To get your app’s current configuration, always use:
   ```c
   cJSON* settings = ACAP_Get_Config("settings");
   ```